Panasonic FZ330 vs Sony RX10 II

-The Panasonic Lumix DMC-FZ330 (called Panasonic FZ300 in some regions) and the Sony Cyber-shot DSC-RX10 II are two digital cameras that were announced, respectively, in July 2015 and June 2015.
-Both the FZ330 and the RX10 II are fixed lens compact cameras that are based on a 1/2.3-inch (FZ330) and an one-inch sensor.
-The Panasonic has a resolution of 12 megapixel, whereas the Sony provides 20 MP.
+The Panasonic Lumix DMC-FZ330 (called Panasonic FZ300 in some regions) and the Sony Cyber-shot DSC-RX10 II are two digital cameras that were revealed to the public, respectively, in July 2015 and June 2015.
+Both the FZ330 and the RX10 II are fixed lens compact cameras that are based on a 1/2.3-inch (FZ330) and an one-inch (RX10 II) sensor.
+The Panasonic has a resolution of 12 megapixels, whereas the Sony provides 20 MP.

 The side-by-side display below illustrates the physical size and weight of the Panasonic FZ330 and the Sony RX10 II.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the FZ330 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 II is notably smaller (7 percent) than the Panasonic FZ330.
 However, the RX10 II is markedly heavier (18 percent) than the FZ330.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will naturally be influenced heavily by the price.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The FZ330 was launched at a markedly lower price (by 54 percent) than the RX10 II, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Panasonic FZ330 features a 1/2.3-inch sensor and the Sony RX10 II an one-inch sensor.
 The sensor area in the RX10 II is 314 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 5.6 and 2.7.
 The sensor in the FZ330 has a native 4:3 aspect ratio, while the one in the RX10 II offers a 3:2 aspect.